- Advance Directives

 All efforts are made to keep to the scheduled time of your surgery.
 However, emergencies or cancellations may arise that affect this time.
 If your surgery is going to be delayed or performed earlier, you will be notified as soon as that change occurs.

 Prior to surgery, you will meet your anesthesiologist.
-Anesthesia services at Phelps Memorial Hospital Center are provided by Westchester Anesthesiologists, PC.
+Anesthesia services at Phelps Hospital are provided by Westchester Anesthesiologists, PC.
 They are board certified by the American Board of Anesthesiology.
 The primary role of your anesthesiologist is to ensure your safety and comfort in the “peri-operative period” – the time just before, during, and immediately after your surgery.
 He or she will discuss with you your medical history and your scheduled surgery.
 Your anesthesia options and pain management plan will be reviewed with you.

 When you are taken into the operating room, you will be connected to monitors and positioned for safety and comfort.

 There is a waiting room on the third floor outside the surgical suite where your family and friends can wait.
 When your surgery is finished, your surgeon will go to speak to those who are waiting.

 After surgery, most patients are taken to the Post Anesthesia Care Unit (PACU), formerly called the Recovery Room.
 You will continue to be monitored there and receive oxygen and IV fluids while you wake up.
 You may experience dry mouth, a sore throat or blurry vision.
 These are normal and will subside.
 You will be given warm blankets for comfort.

 The nurse will ask you to rate your pain on a scale of “0 to 10”.
 Zero is equal to “no pain” and ten is equal to the most “severe pain.”
 You will be shown a pain chart.
 Reporting your pain as a number helps the nurses and doctors know how well your treatment is working and whether to make any changes.